fouzdertech/business-suite-doc/customer-relationship-management/companies.md

-# Managing Companies in CloudOnex Business Suite
+# Managing Companies in FouzderIT Business Suite

 ## Overview

-The Companies feature in CloudOnex Business Suite allows you to organize and manage business entities that your customers are associated with.
+The Companies feature in FouzderIT Business Suite allows you to organize and manage business entities that your customers are associated with.
 This helps you maintain a structured database of corporate clients and their associated contacts.

 ## Accessing Companies

-1. Log in to your CloudOnex Business Suite dashboard
+1. Log in to your FouzderIT Business Suite dashboard
 2. Navigate to **Customers → Companies**

 ## Adding a New Company